thomas-yanxin/KarmaVLM/README.md

 </div>

 # 👏 Introduction
-KarmaVLM is a family of high efficiency and powerful visual language model (VLM) pretrained with interleaved image-text data at scale, enabling content comprehension, recognition, and multi-round conversations about images.
+KarmaVLM is a family of high-efficiency and powerful visual language models (VLM) pre-trained with interleaved image-text data at scale, enabling content comprehension, recognition, and multi-round conversations about images.

 # 🎉 News
 * [2024/02] KarmaVLM is released.